galaxyproject/ansible-slurm/README.md

 Role Variables
 --------------

 All variables are optional.
 If nothing is set, the role will install the Slurm client programs, munge, and create a `slurm.conf` with a single `localhost` node and `debug` partition.
-See the [defaults](defaults/main.yml) and [example playbook](#example-playbook) for examples.
+See the [defaults](defaults/main.yml) and [example playbooks](#example-playbooks) for examples.

 For the various roles a slurm node can play, you can either set group names, or add values to a list, `slurm_roles`.